Abel Tau: United Africans Transformation

-Tau launched a new political party, United Africans Transformation, on 17 January 2023 as he filed court papers at the North Gauteng High Court to challenge the termination of his ActionSA membership.
+Tau launched a new political party, United Africans Transformation (UAT), on 17 January 2023 as he filed court papers at the North Gauteng High Court to challenge the termination of his ActionSA membership.

+The Transformation Alliance

+In June 2023, Tau announced he was leaving the UAT, and forming a new organisation, The Transformation Alliance (TTA).

+Umkhonto weSizwe Party

+In October 2024, Tau was announced as having joined the uMkhonto weSizwe Party.
+He subsequently became the party's Gauteng spokesperson.

 Personal life

 Tau is married to Nkele Molapo, whose ActionSA membership was terminated in March 2023 after an internal party investigation found that she had shared confidential information about the party with Tau, in violation of the party rules.